TurboGears/tg2docs/docs/recipesandfaq.rst

 Templates/Views
 ---------------

-By default your TurboGears 2.x project will be configured to use the :ref:`Genshi <genshi>` templating language.
+By default your TurboGears |version| project will be configured to use the :ref:`Genshi <genshi>` templating language.
 TurboGears allows for the use of alternate templating languages.